Wing Chun Curriculum

 At West Coast Wing Chun, the entire system may be learned through our intensive Wing Chun curriculum, including all forms and their fighting applications..
 This includes: Siu Lim Tao, Chum Kiu, Bil Gee, Mook Yang Jong (Wooden Dummy), Luk Dim Boon Kwun (Long Pole) & Baat Cham Do (Butterfly Knives) .

-Structure of classes moves from strict linear progression to increasingly circular, encouraging free thinking as the student progresses in his or her skill level and fighting maturity.
+Structure of classes moves from a linear progression to increasingly circular, encouraging free thinking as the student progresses in his or her skill level and fighting maturity.

 FIRST PHASE: BOOT CAMP LEVEL

-ALL students who wish to learn Wing Chun at our school must pass our 3 Month intensive foundation training course.
 The curriculum includes the Siu Lim Tao Form, emphasis on conditioning using correct musculature for proper Wing Chun training, lecture on Wing Chun principles and concepts such as centerline, relaxation, economy, facing, fighting zones etc., paired drilling in which students are introduced to 11 Methods of Defense and 6 Methods of Attack.
-By the end of the course, students will have developed excellent simultaneous attack and defense skills using these methods.
+By the end of this level of training, students will have developed excellent simultaneous attack and defense skills using these methods.
 Dan Chi Sau & Footwork are also introduced.
 An introduction to Qi Gong is practiced.

 Get started taking Wing Chun Boot Camp Classes!